jtarchie/github-pullrequest-resource/README.md

 * `api_endpoint`: *Optional.* If the repository is located on a GitHub Enterprise instance you need to specify the base api endpoint (e.g. "https://\<hostname\>/api/v3/").

-* `disable_forks`: *Optional.* If set to `true`, it will filter out pull requests that were created via users that forked from your repo.
+* `disable_forks`: *Optional*, default false.
+If set to `true`, it will filter out pull requests that were created via users that forked from your repo.

 * `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
 It is case insensitive.